 To make someone’s day means to provide an experience to a person to uplevel an ordinary or dull day to a very memorable and exciting one!
 What is a simple way to make someone’s day?
 Listen on… (transcript below video)… Saying: How are you?
 How are you today?
-How’s your day going so far? […]
+How’s your day going so far?
+Hope you’re […]

 Cycling in Moab Welcome to our ESL Podcast Episode 2 of T-shirt Travel Tales Watch or listen to the video.
 To see bigger photos of the places and scenes seen in the video, scroll below.
 Below the video, feel free to follow along with the transcript.
 But, please try to do that only after you listen once.
 The […]